LuthDev9901/MeCare/README.md

 ## About MeCare 💙

 Welcome to MeCare, a dedicated online platform that acts as a steadfast companion for those struggling with bipolar disorder!
 We firmly believe that every individual possesses their most radiant smile within, and MeCare is here to assist you in discovering it.
-Our motto encapsulates our mission: "MeHealth is most focused on helping you find your most beautiful smile."
+Our motto encapsulates our mission: "MeCare is most focused on helping you find your most beautiful smile."

 Let's explore MeCare's prominent features: